Azure/azure-cosmos-client-engine/README.md

 You can do that by running `source .venv/bin/activate` from the root of the repository after bootstrapping with `script/bootstrap`.
 Alternatively, you can use the [`direnv` tool](https://github.com/direnv/direnv) to automatically activate the virtual environment when you enter the directory.

-We use a `Makefile` to simplify the build process.
-To build the engine and run all tests on language bindings, simply run `make` from the root of the repository.
+We use a `Justfile` to simplify the build process.
+To build the engine and run all tests on language bindings, simply run `just` from anywhere in the repository.

 You can also run other targets individually.
-Run `make help` to see a list of available targets.
+Run `just --list` to see a list of available targets.

 ### Working on the client engine

 The client engine is located in `engine/` and is essentially a standard Rust project.
-You can build the engine by running `make engine` from the root of the repository.
+You can build the engine by running `just engine` from the root of the repository.

 If you change the C API, found in the `c_api` module, you will need to regenerate the C header file.
 Because this header file is used to build the Go engine, it's committed to the repository and must be updated manually and committed whenever you make a change to the C API.
 The CI will ensure you've done this correctly and fail the build if the headers don't match the Rust library.
-Don't update the header file yourself, use `make headers` to run `cbindgen` to generate the header file.
+Don't update the header file yourself, use `just headers` to run `cbindgen` to generate the header file.

 ### Building and testing Go

-**After** running `make engine`, you can test the Go bindings by running `go -C ./go/engine test ./...`.
+**After** running `just engine`, you can test the Go bindings by running `go -C ./go/engine test ./...`.
-If you haven't run `make engine` yet, the Go tests will fail to compile with an error like this, indicating the `artifacts` directory isn't properly set up:
+If you haven't run `just engine` yet, the Go tests will fail to compile with an error like this, indicating the `artifacts` directory isn't properly set up:

 ```
 > go -C ./go/engine test ./...